Falkor/tutorials-BD-ML/docs/hands-on/vagrant.md

-# Objective: Reproduce Deployment in Vagrant
+# Hands-on: Reproduce Deployment in Vagrant

 The objective of this first exercise is to familiarize you with [Vagrant](https://www.vagrantup.com) and see how it can be used to bundle an environment out of a recipe.